A probabilistic framework for crystal structure denoising, phase classification, and order parameters: Introduction

-Machine learning (ML) offers an attractive path toward more general structure characterization.
-Early work combined symmetry-invariant descriptors (e.g., SOAP, bispectrum) with neural networks to classify crystal structures or detect phase transitions~\cite{Ziletti2018NC,Geiger2013JCP,Defever2019CS,Fulford2019JCIM,Kim2020PCCP,Swanson2020SM,Doi2020JCP,Becker2021PRE,Leitherer2021NC,Chung2022PRM,Hernandes2022JPCM,Chapman2022nCM,Chapman2023NC,Aroboto2023APL,Moradzadeh2023JPCC}.
-In our previous works~\cite{Hsu2024nCM-denoiser,Sun2024JCIM-ice}, we adapted the score-based diffusion models~\cite{Sohl-Dickstein2015-DPM,Ho2020-DDPM,Song2019NeurIPS-Generative} from generative AI to atomistic systems, treating thermal noise removal as a statistical inference problem.
-A machine-learned denoiser model approximates the non-conservative score (nominally the gradient of a log-density) of ideal crystalline configurations and uses it to iteratively remove thermal perturbations from noisy structures~\cite{Hsu2024nCM-denoiser,Sun2024JCIM-ice}.
-Coupled with conventional classifiers (e.g., CNA and PTM), this two-stage pipeline achieved near-perfect phase classification for a few familiar phases up to the melting point, while preserving physically meaningful disorder such as defects.
+Machine learning (ML) offers a promising route toward more general structure characterization.
+Prior work combined symmetry-invariant descriptors (e.g., SOAP, bispectrum) with neural networks to classify crystal structures or detect phase transitions~\cite{Ziletti2018NC,Geiger2013JCP,Defever2019CS,Fulford2019JCIM,Kim2020PCCP,Swanson2020SM,Doi2020JCP,Becker2021PRE,Leitherer2021NC,Chung2022PRM,Hernandes2022JPCM,Chapman2022nCM,Chapman2023NC,Aroboto2023APL,Moradzadeh2023JPCC}.
+Bayesian deep-learning approaches such as ARISE have further improved robust crystal-structure recognition by classifying a large number of structural classes while providing uncertainty estimates under noise and defects~\cite{Leitherer2021NC}.
+More recently, in our previous works~\cite{Hsu2024nCM-denoiser,Sun2024JCIM-ice}, we adapted the score-based diffusion models~\cite{Sohl-Dickstein2015-DPM,Ho2020-DDPM,Song2019NeurIPS-Generative}, enabling the removal of thermal noise by learning a denoising score field~\cite{Hsu2024nCM-denoiser,Sun2024JCIM-ice}.

-Despite these successes, existing scientific ML approaches still exhibit several severe limitations for broad applications.
-First, denoising and classification have typically been viewed and designed as separate tasks: a denoising model is trained for the purpose of either noise removal~\cite{Hsu2024nCM-denoiser,Sun2024JCIM-ice} or featurization/pretraining~\cite{Zaidi2023ICLR,New2024-crystaldenoising,Shen2024-denoising-pre-training}, without explicit knowledge of classification objectives, and a downstream classifier operates only on the cleaned structures.
-This separation complicates training and may discard subtle structural information useful for discrimination between closely related phases (e.g., HCP vs.\ $\omega$).
-Second, most methods focus on producing discrete labels, with limited use of per-atom probabilities or confidence scores to expose ambiguity.
-This is particularly problematic near phase boundaries, in highly disordered regions, or for structures outside the training distribution.
-Third, many models are system-specific, specialized to a small set of phases or chemistries, and not ostensibly generalizable to arbitrary crystalline prototypes.

-In face of these limitations, an ideal framework for structural analysis should therefore satisfy three criteria simultaneously.
-First, it should be universal, operating across a wide range of crystal prototypes and chemistries rather than being restricted to a few hand-tuned lattices such as FCC/BCC/HCP.
-Second, it must be robust to realistic perturbations such as thermal noise, defects, interfaces, and out-of-equilibrium configurations that are ubiquitous in large-scale simulations and experimental reconstructions.
-Third, it should offer interpretable outputs.
-Existing symmetry-based, fingerprinting, and task-specific ML methods typically satisfy at most one or two of these requirements.